The Safe, Respected and Free from Violence Prevention Grants program

 What are we doing?

-The Northern Territory Government has committed $22 million from 2018–19 to 2020–21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better 2018–2021 of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018–2028.
-This investment includes the Safe, Respected and Free from Violence Prevention grants program which supports localised evidence-based prevention and early intervention projects that aim to break the intergenerational cycle of domestic and family violence.
+The Northern Territory Government has committed $6.49 million from 2019-20 ongoing for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
+This investment includes the $1.2 million per annum Safe, Respected and Free from Violence Prevention Grants program which supports local prevention and early intervention projects that aim to break the intergenerational cycle of domestic and family violence.

 What have we achieved so far?